-- Each object has a natural motion, the tendency to move toward their natural place with a speed decided by its nature. - Earthly objects fall because they move towards the center of the Earth (universe), their natural place. - Air and fire move (lift) linearly upward.
+- According to Aristotle, all bodies by their very nature, have a natural way of moving toward their natural place with a speed decided by its nature. - Earthly objects fall because they move towards the center of the Earth (universe), their natural place. - Air and fire move (rise) linearly upward.

-DISCORSI

-DIMOSTRAZIONI
+DISCORSI E DIMOSTRAZIONI MATEMATICHE

-MATEMATICHE,